AvLab-CV/Masked-Face-Recognition/README.md

 2. We provide two trained model for face verification and identification.

-3. The **code** can add on a synthetic mask to each face in a dataset, offering an efficient solution to the lack of facial mask databases.
+3. The **make_mask.py** can add on a synthetic mask to each face in a dataset, offering an efficient solution to the lack of facial mask databases.
 This solution is helpful to the studies on face detection and recognition against facial masks.

 Result:
 --